README.md for Interoperability Data¶

 you can drop into a shell in the work container.
 Usually, one then executes

-script.
+the run_for.sh script.
 To manually run tests, one needs to

 - install the appropriate version of the python package fediverse-pasture-inputs.